T

 neighborhood

-Vancouver's oldest neighborhood, Gastown is known for its Victorian architecture, cobblestone streets, and vibrant atmosphere.
-It's packed with independent boutiques, art galleries, and a wide array of restaurants and bars.
+Vancouver's oldest neighborhood, Gastown boasts Victorian architecture, cobblestone streets, and a lively atmosphere with numerous independent boutiques, art galleries, and award-winning restaurants.

 Day 2 · Vancouver